LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab08/Lab8Instructions.md

 - `<audio>`

-- `<video>`

 - `<object>`

-- `<embed>`

 - `<iframe>`

+## Requirements

+Create a web page that uses each of the three elements listed above.
+You can make a new page, or add these elements to one your existing pages.

-##Submitting your web sites to Moodle
+##Submitting your web page

 - Publish to the web server

-  - Upload both web pages to citstudent (unzipped).
+  - Upload your page and it's associated files to citstudent (unzipped).
-  - Put the URLs for the pages in the on-line text for the Moodle assignment.
+  - Put the URL for the page in the on-line text for the Moodle assignment.

 - Upload to Moodle

-  - Zip the files in part 1
-  - Zip the files in part 2
+  - Zip the files used by your page.
-  - Upload both zip files to Moodle using the lab submission link for the assignment.
+  - Upload the zip file to Moodle using the lab submission link for the assignment.

 ------